edgio-docs/edgio-docs/guides/uplynk/manage/live_events.md

 1. Create a [publishing target](/uplynk/monetize/syndication/#publishing-target) for each desired social media or content distribution platform.
 2. [Publish to the desired platform(s)](uplynk/monetize/syndication/#publishing) by associating the desired publishing target(s) with your live event.

-## On-Demand Content
+## On-Demand Content  {/*on-demand-content*/}

 Upon the completion of a live event, an asset will be automatically added to the CMS library.
 This asset is described below.

 - **Contents**: This asset contains the entire live event feed including markers for ad breaks.
 However, it will not contain slate inserted into the live event feed.
 - **Naming Convention**: This asset will be named after the live event's description.
-If the live event has not been assigned a description, then it will be named after the first Live Slicer associated with the live event (e.g., [MySlicer].
+If the live event has not been assigned a description, then it will be named after the first Live Slicer associated with the live event (e.g., MySlicer).

-### Change a Live Event's Asset
+### Change a Live Event's Asset  {/*change-a-live-event-asset*/}

 A live event may be assigned a different CMS asset.
 A common use case for this capability is to create a clip from a live event and then set it as the on-demand version of the live event.